centreon/centreon-documentation/en/integrations/plugin-packs/procedures/operatingsystems-linux-nrpe3.md

 ## Installation

-### Plugin pack
+### Plugin-Pack

-The plugin pack installation only impacts the central server and the procedure depends on the type of license.
+The Plugin-Pack installation concerns only the central server and the procedure depends on the type of license.

 <!--DOCUSAURUS_CODE_TABS-->